Q: Why load screens?

 Q: And penalty points?

-Another common mistake is to print the word “Loading” on the load screen.
-We feel that this is also a mistake, breaks the mood, and cheapens the load screen.
-It’s as though the developers had pasted the word “Game” in the middle of the screen all through the interactive portions of their game.
+Another common mistake seen in many load screens is to the presence of the word “Loading” on the load screen.
+We feel that this breaks the mood and cheapens the user’s experience of the load screen.
+It’s as though the developers had pasted the word “Game” in the middle of the screen all through the interactive portions of their game, in case the user somehow hadn’t noticed what was going on.
 As a result, the usage of the word “Loading” anywhere on a load screen results in a half-point penalty.

-There are many other potential penalties as well, but the above are the ones which you’re most likely to encounter.
-A couple other infrequent penalties are “Activity Lights” (an even more offensive variant of the loading spinner which involves a number of lights which illuminate in sequence, again to reassure the player that the game hasn’t locked up), and “Frozen Load Screen”, where the load screen appears to have stopped responding entirely.
+There are many other potential penalties as well, but we feel that they’re mostly intuitive.
+And the above are the ones which you’re most likely to encounter on a day-to-day basis.
+More infrequent penalties include “Activity Lights” (an even more offensive variant of the loading spinner which involves a number of lights which illuminate in sequence, again to reassure the player that the game hasn’t locked up), and “Frozen Load Screen”, where the load screen appears to have stopped responding entirely until the conclusion of the load.
+Each of these incurs even more penalty points; we feel that any reputable game would entirely steer clear of these techniques.